One Email a Month.

 Depending on the version of WordPress you have, the process of adding the DropInBlog embed code may differ a bit.

-For newer WordPress versions – 5.0 and above – you’ll be presented with the blocks editor.
+For newer WordPress versions (5.0 and above), you’ll be presented with the block editor.
 Within the blocks UI, use the plus icon to add a Custom HTML block to the new page.
 Once added, you’ll then be able to simply add the DropInBlog embed code.

-Add Custom HTML block to a new WordPress page
+Add a Custom HTML block to a new WordPress page

 For older versions of WordPress, you’ll be presented with (or will have access to) the classic WYSIWYG editor.
 Switch to Text mode to add the DropInBlog embed code.